Luc Vanrell: The story behind the discovery of Antoine de Saint-Exupéry’s P-38 “Lightning”

 Only Lino met with Mr. Rippert, Philippe and I just had telephone communications.
 Mr. Rippert, after almost 2 years without betraying his secret, eventually accepted the idea of a filmed interview.

-We argued that Reviews our We testimony after his death would be bland and it seemed important to cz to film his very moving testimony, which was done at his request by ZDF, his former company, as after the war he became a respected journalist.
+It seemed important to film his very moving testimony, which was done at his request by ZDF, his former company, as after the war he became a respected journalist.

 The images were to remain in archive until his death.
 But we managed to convince him to use the interview while he was still alive, since this disaster was after all a fact of war between soldiers.